stancl/tenancy-docs/source/docs/v3/integrations/sanctum.blade.md

 });
 ```

-### Making the csrf-cookie route work both in the central and the tenant app
+### Making the csrf-cookie route work both in the central and the tenant app {#csrf-cookie-route-in-both-apps}

 To use the `sanctum.csrf-cookie` route in both the central and the tenant apps: